Bon Secours Wellness Arena: History

-The Bon Secours Wellness Arena was built in 1998 at a cost of US $63 million, under its former name of BI-LO Center, to replace Greenville's outdated and under-repaired Greenville Memorial Auditorium, which was imploded on September 20, 1997, on a site located across the street from the new arena.
+The arena opened as the BI-LO Center in 1998, and cost US $63 million.
+It replaced Greenville's outdated and under-repaired Greenville Memorial Auditorium, which was located across the street from the new arena and had been imploded on September 20, 1997.
 The arena naming rights were purchased by Dutch grocer Ahold, then-owner of BI-LO, which had been founded in nearby Mauldin and was still based there at the time.
-When it was built, it passed Columbia's Carolina Coliseum as the largest arena in the state of South Carolina, a distinction it held until 2002, when the Carolina Center was built in Columbia.
+When it was built, it passed Columbia's Carolina Coliseum as the largest arena in the state of South Carolina, a distinction it held until 2002, when Colonial Life Arena was built in Columbia.

 On September 18, 2013, the BI-LO Center was officially renamed the Bon Secours Wellness Arena after the Bon Secours Health System purchased the naming rights.

+Bon Secours Wellness Arena was one of two regional hosts during the 2023 NCAA Division I women's basketball tournament, alongside Climate Pledge Arena in Seattle.
+This was the first season the NCAA had two regional brackets in each city, instead of the traditional set-up of four cities, one for each regional bracket.

 Seating capacity

-As a concert venue, the Bon Secours Wellness Arena can seat approximately 19,000 spectators, depending on the positioning of the stage.
+As a concert venue, the Bon Secours Wellness Arena can seat approximately 15,000 spectators, depending on the positioning of the stage.
 In addition, the arena features 30 luxury suites and 840 club seats.

-Notable events

-The arena has hosted a variety of events such as professional wrestling, monster truck rallies, ice dancing shows and competitions, and concerts spanning many different musical genres.

-Concerts

-During an average year, The Well hosts 20–25 concerts spanning across all music genres and related artists.
-Notable concerts include The Eagles, Garth Brooks, Luke Bryan, Pearl Jam, Eric Church, Bon Jovi, and many more.

-The BI-LO Center opened with Janet Jackson in 1998 (24 years ago) and followed in the same year with Pearl Jam, and later, Rob Zombie with Korn; Jay-Z in 1999; Backstreet Boys, Britney Spears, Creed, Red Hot Chili Peppers with Foo Fighters, Ricky Martin, NSYNC, Limp Bizkit with Godsmack, Eminem with DMX (who once lived in Greenville) in 2000; Fuel with Buckcherry, Dave Matthews Band in 2001; and Puddle of Mudd, and Tool in 2002.
-Jars of Clay performed there in 2007 for their Christmas Offerings Tour.
-Twenty One Pilots played here on October 11, 2019, for The Bandito Tour.

-Family events

-The arena also hosts a number of family events such as Disney on Ice, Monster Jam, WWE Raw, and Harlem Globetrotters.